bnm3k/old-blog/content/posts/04_js_let_const_var/index.md

 Anyway, that's it for now.
 If the whole post seems raw and jumbled up that's because it actually is.
-I'm learning ()and unlearning and relearning) javascript and hopefelly, as I dig deeper into javascript, I'll shed off the errenous assumptions I brought in with me from other languages and embrace js fully with all its quirks and idiosyncrasies.
+I'm learning (and unlearning and relearning) javascript and hopefully, as I dig deeper into javascript, I'll shed off the errenous assumptions I brought in with me from other languages and embrace js fully with all its quirks and idiosyncrasies.